rhayes777/PyAutoFit/docs/overview/the_basics.rst

         def model_data_1d_via_xvalues_from(self, xvalues: np.ndarray):

             Returns the symmetric 1D Exponential on an input list of Cartesian x coordinates.

-            The input xvalues are translated to a coordinate system centred on the Gaussian, via its ``centre``.
+            The input xvalues are translated to a coordinate system centred on the Exponential, via its ``centre``.

             The output is referred to as the ``model_data`` to signify that it is a representation of the data from the model.

             Parameters